Sex offender registry: United States

 States apply differing sets of criteria dictating which offenders are made visible to public.
 Some states scientifically evaluate the future risk of the offender and hide low-risk offenders from public.
 In other states, offenders are categorized according to the tier level related to statute of conviction.
 Duration of registration vary usually from 10 years to life depending on the state legislation and tier/risk category.
 Some states exclude low tier offenders from public registries while in others, all offenders are publicly listed.
 Some states offer possibility to petition to be removed from the registry under certain circumstances.

 A majority of states apply systems based on conviction offenses only, where sex offender registration is mandatory if person pleads or is found guilty of violating any of the listed offenses.
-Under these systems, the sentencing judge does not sentence the convict into sex offender registry and cannot usually use judicial discretion to forgo registration requirement, even if s/he thinks the registration would be unreasonable, taking into account mitigating factors pertaining to individual cases.
+Under these systems, the sentencing judge does not sentence the convict into sex offender registry and cannot usually use judicial discretion to forgo registration requirement, even if they think the registration would be unreasonable, taking into account mitigating factors pertaining to individual cases.
 Instead, registration is a mandatory collateral consequence of criminal conviction.
 Due to this feature, laws target a wide range of behaviors and tend to treat all offenders the same.
 Civil right groups, law reform activists, academics, some child safety advocates, politicians and law enforcement officials think that current laws often target the wrong people, swaying attention away from high-risk sex offenders, while severely impacting lives of all registrants, and their families, attempting to re-integrate to society.

 The Supreme Court of the United States has upheld sex offender registration laws twice, in two respects.
 Several challenges to some parts of state level sex offender laws have succeeded, however.